rodydavis/rodydavis/posts/launch-space-curiosity.md

 title:  "Launching...
 Space Curiosity"
 date:   2019-03-10
 categories: [flutter, ios, android]
-tags: [flutter, SpaceX, nasa, iss, planets, space]
+tags: [flutter, spacex, nasa, iss, planets, space]
 ---

 A brief overview of a new app built with [Flutter](https://Flutter.io) by Rody Davis and Jesus Rodriguez.